swaptacular/swpt_creditors/README.md

 How to run all services (production-like)
 -----------------------------------------

-To start the "Creditors Agent" server, along with a Swagger UI client, a PostgerSQL server, a RabbitMQ server, a Redis server, an OAuth 2.0 authorization server, and a HTTP reverse-proxy server, use this
+To start the "Creditors Agent" server, along with creditors UI webapp, Swagger UI client, STOMP server, STOMP client, PostgerSQL server, RabbitMQ server, Redis server, OAuth 2.0 authorization server, and HTTP reverse-proxy server, use this command:
-command:

     $ docker-compose -f docker-compose-all.yml up --build

-Then, you can open a browser window at https://localhost:44301/creditors-swagger-ui/ and use client ID `swagger-ui`, and client secret `swagger-ui` to authorize Swagger UI to use the server API.
+Then, you can open a browser window at https://localhost:44301/creditors-webapp/ to use the creditors UI webapp, or if you want to experiment with the Swagger UI client, go to https://localhost:44301/creditors-swagger-ui/ and use client ID `swagger-ui`, and client secret `swagger-ui` to authorize Swagger UI to use the server API.
 In this testing environment, user registration